El-Mavericko/fraud-pattern-detection-2025/README.md

 This repo is part of a broader mission to modernize and enhance fraud prevention in high-volume, high-risk customer onboarding environments — by leveraging frontline intelligence and strategic technologies.

-*Created by: Michael Kolawole*
+*Created by: Michael K*
-*Fraud Operations Analyst | Aspiring Cybersecurity Strategist*
+*Fraud Operations Analyst | Aspiring Hybrid Cryptosecurity Specialist*